Liverpool transfer rumours

 Xherdan Shaqiri - The Swiss has dismissed speculation linking him with a summer move away from Liverpool by declaring his desire to remain with the European champions.

-Rafael Camacho - The 19-year-old forward has a year left on his contract and the Express and Star say Wolves are hoping to secure a deal, which could be worth around £10million.
+Rafael Camacho - The 19-year-old forward has a year left on his contract and the Express and Star say Wolves are hoping to secure a deal, which could be worth around £10m.

+Ovie Ejaria - Reading have become favourites to get the nod from Liverpool to have Ejaria on loan again next season.
+(The Sun, June 16).